Joint Distribution of Distance and Angles in Finite Wireless Networks: Applications

 \section{Applications}

-The proposed mathematical framework allows for modeling a wide number of scenarios of practical relevance in wireless communications.
-As illustrated in Fig. \ref{fig:scenarios}, a rectangle with $L_x \gg L_y$ can model the road to consider the case of vehicular communications.
-In this case, a mounted AP can be considered as the reference node (placed at $u$) that communicates with vehicles randomly located along the road.
-The case of indoor WiFi-based communications or outdoor cellular communications can also be also considered.
-For terrestrial communications, e.g., a BS with given antenna height at a reference location a hot-spot of users with smaller antenna height; in indoor scenarios, the reference node could be an AP mounted on the ceiling.
-Aerial-to-terrestrial communications, e.g., based on UAVs can also be considered.
-For instance, a BS located at a reference position $u$, giving backhaul access to a network of UAVs flying at a given altitude, much higher than the BS.
+The proposed mathematical framework allows for modeling {many} scenarios of practical relevance in wireless communications.
+As illustrated in Fig. \ref{fig:scenarios}, a rectangle with $\ell_x \gg \ell_y$ can model the road to consider the case of vehicular communications.
+In this case, a mounted AP can be considered the reference node (placed at $u$) that communicates with vehicles randomly located along the road.
+The cases of indoor WiFi-based communications or outdoor cellular communications can also be also considered{; e.g.,} for terrestrial communications, a BS with {a} given antenna height at a reference location {and} a hot-spot of users with smaller antenna height; in indoor scenarios, the reference node could be an AP mounted on the ceiling.
+Aerial-to-terrestrial communications {(}e.g., based on UAVs{)} can also be considered; for instance, a BS located at a reference position $u$, {providing} backhaul access to a network of UAVs {that fly} at a given altitude, much higher than the BS.

-A rectangular region is an appropriate modeling choice for these aforementioned scenarios, where our results might be directly applied.
-More specifically, the joint distance and angle distribution given in \textbf{Theorem \ref{theor:Joint CDF}} and \textbf{\ref{theo:Joint_CDF_3D}} are needed to compute the distribution of the SNR when users are placed within a finite area and directional radiation patterns are used.
+A rectangular region is an appropriate modeling choice for these aforementioned scenarios, where our results can be applied.
+More specifically, the joint distance and angle distribution given in \textbf{Theorem \ref{theor:Joint CDF}} and \textbf{\ref{theo:Joint_CDF_3D}} are needed to compute the distribution of the SNR when users are placed within a finite area{,} and directional radiation patterns are used.
 In the general 3D case, the SNR for the link between a transmit node placed at $u$ and a randomly located node can be expressed as